mrcjkb/tcpip4diac/README.md

 	>> [out1, out2, out3, ..., outN] = waitForData(t);
 	>> [out1, out2, out3, ..., outN] = waitForData(t, timeoutS);

+To await a response and ignore data outputs, the awaitResponse() method can be used.
+It does not return until a response is received.

+    >> awaitResponse(t)

 To send a response, use the rsp() method:

 For a single data input:

  	>> rsp(t, in1)

 For multiple data inputs:

 	>> inData = {in1, ... inN}; % cell array of inputs
 	>> rsp(t, inData)